PawseySC/container-workflows/_episodes/09-python.md

 ### Build and run a dockerised Python app ###

-We can simply run
+We can simply run:

 ```
 > docker build -t python-demo .
 ```
 to build our container.

-After that, you can run it with
+After that, we can run it with:

 ```
 > docker run python-demo
 ```

-### Run a Python app on HPC with Shifter
+### Run a Python app on HPC with Shifter ###

 We could push the container we created above to Docker Hub, and then pull it on HPC using Shifter; this requires a Docker account, though.
 Instead, let us run the same app using a publicly available container for scientific Python:

 ```
 > module load shifter